Ionizing/NAMD-LMI/docs/src/surfhop.md

     - `inisteps` _list of integer_: Initial step index for each NAMD sample trajectory.

         There are only 3 samples as shown in `inisteps` field, which is far from enough.
-Run `python3 inisteps 03_surfhop_config_template.toml 1999 100` to generate 100 random initial configurations for the surface hopping method.
+Run `python3 inisteps.py 03_surfhop_config_template.toml 1999 100` to generate 100 random initial configurations for the surface hopping method.
 Then delete the original `inisteps` and it finally reads